ad-freiburg/ad-blog/content/post/project-osm-live-updates.md

 Each OSM object can include tags, which are key-value pairs that provide descriptive information.
 For instance, a node might have a tag indicating it's a shop, or a way might have a tag designating it as a freeway.
 Among the three structures, relations are the only ones that must include at least one tag defining their type.

 Every OSM object has a unique ID, a version number (which is increased each time the object is modified), and a timestamp indicating when it was created or last edited.
 While only nodes directly contain geographic coordinates, ways and relations derive their geometry from their references.
-For example, a way's geometry is determined by its constituent nodes, and a relation's geometry depends on its members, which can include nodes, ways, and other relations.
-This hierarchical referencing means interpreting a relation's geometry can require tracing through multiple levels of references.
+For example, a way's geometry is determined by its referenced nodes, and a relation's geometry depends on its members, which can include nodes, ways, and other relations.
+This hierarchical referencing means interpreting an objects geometry can require tracing through multiple levels of references.

 ## <a id="osc"></a>1.2.
 OsmChange Files

 [*OsmChange*](https://wiki.openstreetmap.org/wiki/OsmChange) (`.osc`) is an XML file format used to describe incremental updates to the OpenStreetMap (OSM) database.
 It contains information about newly created, modified, or deleted OSM objects within a specific timeframe.
-Below is an example of an *OsmChange* file for the modification of a single node <a href="#osm_wiki"> [1]</a>:
+Below is an example of an OsmChange file for the modification of a single node <a href="#osm_wiki"> [1]</a>:

 ```xml
 <osmChange version="0.6" generator="acme osm editor">